 urgent appeal order has the meaning given by rule 46;

+video link means facilities, including closed-circuit television, that enable, at the same time, a court at one place to see and hear a person at another place and vice versa;

 working day means a day other than a Saturday, a Sunday, or a public holiday in Perth.

 (2) A term defined in the RSC has the same meaning in these rules as it has in the RSC, unless the contrary intention appears.